 VOLUNTEER REQUIREMENT / OTHER VOLUNTEER OPPORTUNITIES

-We also welcome keen parents with strong basic ski skills to become coaches, as well as session managers – please note on your registration or contact the Jackrabbit Coach / Leader Coordinator.
+We also welcome keen parents with strong basic ski skills to become coaches, as well as session managers – please note on your registration or contact the Jackrabbit Coach Coordinator.

-We encourage families of all economic levels to participate in this awesome winter sport.
-If you have constraints for program or equipment costs, Foothills Nordic encourages families to seek support through KIDSPORT, a local program to help lower-income families with sport and activity program costs.
+We encourage families of all economic levels participate in this awesome winter sport.
+If you have constraints for program or equipment costs, Foothills Nordic encourages families to seek support through KIDSPORT, a local program to help lower-income families with program costs for sport and activities.